jesperancinha/bridges-surveillance-story/Readme.md

    1. [bl-central-cassandra](./bl-central-server/bl-central-cassandra) - Cassandra database image (Contains calculated and dynamic data)
    2. [bl-central-psql](./bl-central-server/bl-central-psql) - Postgres database image (Contains static  information about passengers, vehicles, trains and bridges)
    3. [bl-central-streaming](./bl-central-server/bl-central-streaming) - RabbitMQ strams for train, vehicle and bridge
    4. [kafka](./bl-central-server/kafka) - A kafka streaming engine.
 It creates topics TEMPERATURE, HUMIDITY, WINDSPEED, WINDDIRECTION, PASSENGER.
 It is centralized to take data from the bridge and the moving train.
+Two brokers make use of ports 9092 and 9093.

 ### Libraries